Faculty Spotlight: Dr. Marla Lohmann

 Biography and Professional Achievements

-Dr. Marla J. Lohmann is an Associate Professor of Special Education and teaches in the online master's degree and alternative licensure programs.
-Since 2015, she has taught over 100 courses at CCU and received the 2018 Outstanding Faculty Member Award for the Division of Curriculum & Instruction (now the School of Education Professions).
-Dr. Lohmann has extensive experience in the field and is a former special education and early childhood teacher; she has taught students with a variety of learning and behavioral needs.
-In addition to teaching, she has worked in a social skills program for children with autism, privately tutored students with learning disabilities, and worked at a regional educational service center.
+Dr. Marla J. Lohmann is an Associate Professor and Program Director of Special Education and Alternative Licensing Programs.
+Since 2015, she has taught over 120 courses at CCU and received the 2018 Outstanding Faculty Member Award for the Division of Curriculum & Instruction (now the School of Education Professions).
+Dr. Lohmann has over 20 years of experience in the field of Education as a teacher, private tutor, and teacher educator.

 Dr. Lohmann is involved in the fields of Special Education and Christian Education.
-She currently serves in a variety of roles, including the CEC-TED Early Childhood SIG chair, the Colorado TED secretary, a member of the CEC Student Teacher Workgroup, the chair of the Bethlehem Lutheran School Board, and an editorial review board member for seven journals.
+She currently serves in a variety of roles, including: the CEC-TED Early Childhood SIG chair, the Colorado TED President, a member of CO-PEEL, and an editorial review board member for 7 journals.

 Dr. Lohmann has an active research agenda.
-She is the author/co-author of 3 books and over 30 peer-reviewed journal articles and book chapters.
-In addition, she has done more than three dozen presentations at international education conferences.
+She is the author/co-author of 3 books and over 35 peer-reviewed journal articles and book chapters.
+In addition, she has done more than four dozen presentations at international education conferences.
 Her research focuses on the topics of classroom management, Universal Design for Learning, assistive technology, and innovations in online teacher preparation.
-She is also the principal investigator or co-investigator for three grants to develop training materials designed to support teacher preparation in Colorado.
+She is also the principal investigator for the Scholarships and Collaboration Offering Opportunities for Reforming Education (SCOORE) in Colorado project, which is aimed at increasing the teacher pipeline for school choice, with a specific focus on Christian and charter schools in Colorado.

 Publications and Books